-We loved this place with its Italian themed courtyard, generous pizza and pasta servings and super nice staff.
-It's popular with locals and visitors alike and if you need to take a taxi (it's worth it) you might want to book to ensure you get a table, particularly on Sunday evenings when some of the other eating options are closed.
+We loved Giordano's with its Italian themed courtyard, generous pizza and pasta servings, and super nice staff.
+It's popular with locals and visitors alike, if you need to take a taxi (it's worth it), you might want to book to ensure you get a table, particularly on Sunday evenings when some of the other eating options are closed.
 If you're travelling solo this is the type of place you would feel comfortable dining alone as there are a few small tables on a slightly raised indoor deck.
+(Trip Advisor reviews).

-Tip: If you are staying at the Insel Fehmarn Hotel Giordano's is across the road and if you are at the Samoan Outrigger it's a short walk away.
+Tip: If you are staying at the Insel Fehmarn Hotel, Giordano's is across the road, if you're at the Samoan Outrigger, it's a short walk away.

 Insel Fehmarn Hotel

 What the hotel lacks in beauty it more than makes up for in other ways - the lovely staff were not only friendly but they had a good sense of humour and when you see the chef dancing behind his tourines you know he's happy to be at work.
 The hotel also provides free transfers to/from Apia which we appreciated given the heat and humidity.
-There's also an onsite restaurant serving good value lunches and dinners (and Giordanos is across the road).
+There's an onsite restaurant serving good value lunches and dinners (and Giordano's is across the road).
 The hotel rooms also have a small kitchen with refrigerator and microwave if you want to self cater.
-Our package included continental breakfast however both cooked and continental were available from the buffet, this may not always be the case however other people have commented on this too so it may be an added extra the hotel likes to provide.
-We also appreciated being offered a complimentary breakfast when we arrived at the hotel after a late night flight from Auckland.
+Our package included continental breakfast however both cooked and continental were available from the buffet, this may not always be the case however reviewers have commented on this too, it may be an added extra the hotel likes to provide.
 All in all our experience at the Insel Fehmarn could not have been better.
-Note - Insel Fehmarn can be expensive if you book accommodation alone but as part of a package deal it can be excellent value.
 Visit Trip Advisor for recent hotel reviews.

 Tip: If you are on a late night flight, pack a light change of clothes in your hand luggage and change into them on arrival at Apia airport.
 You may not be able to check in to your accommodation on arrival and it will be more comfortable if you're waiting around in light clothing.

 Samoan Outrigger Hotel (www.samoanoutriggerhotel.com) is popular as a budget hotel package deal from NZ.
 We checked it out as we needed another night in Apia before returning to NZ (the Insel Fehmarn offered us a good rate so we returned).
-This property has more of an island look and feel to it however the cheaper rooms are small and stuffy, bathrooms are shared and room facilities are limited (pay more and you'll get more though).
-There is no onsite restaurant or bar for lunch or dinner (breakfast is served) and no transfers are provided into Apia.
-There is a swimming pool though and the main entrance / lounge area is airy and inviting.
-It is also rated highly on www.tripadvisor.com as a budget travel option.
+This property has more of an island look and feel to it, however the cheaper rooms are small, bathrooms are shared and room facilities are limited (pay more and you'll get more though).
+There is no onsite restaurant or bar, (breakfast is served), and no transfers are provided into Apia.
+On the plus side - there's a swimming pool, and the main entrance / lounge area is airy and inviting.
+It's rated highly on www.tripadvisor.com as a budget travel option.

 Aggie Grey's Hotel & Bungalows (www.aggiegreys.com) is located on the waterfront and walking distance into Apia centre.
-There's a definite tropical feel here with cute garden bungalows and a large comfortable open sided bar and restaurant (and a coffee shop, a gift shop, tour desk, swimming pool .......).
-It's a less pricey option than its big sister Aggie Grey's Lagoon Beach Resort & Spa (www.aggiegreys.com) located close to the airport and the Savai'i ferry.
-Look out for package deals for these properties as the cheapest room rate is 318 tala for a single person.
-However if resort style accommodation is what you're after these two properties should be on your hit list.
+There's a definite tropical feel here with cute garden bungalows and a large open sided bar and restaurant (and a coffee shop, a gift shop, tour desk, swimming pool .......).
+It's a less pricey option than its big sister Aggie Grey's Lagoon Beach Resort & Spa located close to the airport and the Savai'i ferry.
+If resort style accommodation is what you're after these two properties should be on your click list.

-To get there: You can catch a bus from behind Marketi Fou to the ferry for around 3 tala, a taxi will be 50 tala plus.
+To get there: You can catch a bus from behind Marketi Fou in Apia to the ferry terminal for around 3 tala, a taxi will be 50 tala plus.

 Ferry: $12 tala each.
-You can sit either inside or outdoors and it will take about an hour to reach the wharf in Salelologa.
+It will take about an hour to reach the wharf in Salelologa.
 (Salelologa is the main service centre on Savai'i.
 There are ANZ & Westpac banks, a market and a few eateries).
 Fly: To confirm if flights to Savai'i are still operating visit www.samoa.travel.

 A note on transport: If you are on a tight budget definitely use the public buses and also check out whether your chosen fale operator on Savai'i meets guests off the ferry (and if there is a charge).
-If you get a taxi from central Apia to the ferry and a taxi to Manase village for example, and do the same on your return trip, you will pay upwards of 240 tala.
-Doing the same journey by bus will be around 16 tala.
+If you get a taxi from central Apia to the ferry, and a taxi to Manase village for example, and do the same on your return trip, you will pay upwards of 240 tala.
+Doing the same journey by bus will be around 16 tala (not including ferry fare).